facebookresearch/StarSpace/README.md

       -dim             size of embedding vectors [10]
       -epoch           number of epochs [5]
       -maxTrainTime    max train time (secs) [8640000]
-      -negiSearchLimit number of negatives sampled [50]
+      -negSearchLimit number of negatives sampled [50]
       -maxNegSamples   max number of negatives in a batch update [10] -loss            loss function {hinge, softmax} [hinge]
       -margin          margin parameter in hinge loss.
 It's only effective if hinge loss is used.
 [0.05]